 Kelly Hrenko, Ph.D., Director of Professional Development & Program Dissemination

-Associate Professor of Art Education at University of Southern Maine, Dr. Hrenko’s current scholarship is within the field of integrated arts and multimodal creative literacies.
+Professor of Art Education at University of Southern Maine, Dr. Hrenko’s current scholarship is within the field of integrated arts and multimodal creative literacies.
 She uses her position as a teacher educator in the visual arts as a place where several intersections occur; between art and culture, community and school; and interdisciplinary education.
-She
+She comes

 Perryn Anable Ferris, Director of Communications and Design